What Are Astrology Aspects?

 What are astrology aspects?

 Astrology aspects are the geometric angles formed between planets in your birth chart.
-These angular relationships determine how different planetary energies interact, creating either harmony or tension.
+These angular relationships show how different planetary energies interact, creating harmony, tension, intensity, or opportunity.
 Common aspects include the conjunction at 0 degrees, trine at 120 degrees, square at 90 degrees, opposition at 180 degrees, and sextile at 60 degrees.

 What is the most powerful aspect in astrology?

-The conjunction is generally considered the most powerful aspect because two planets merge their energies completely in the same zodiac sign and degree.
+The conjunction is generally considered the most powerful aspect because two planets merge their energies in the same zodiac sign and degree range.
 Tight conjunctions within one to two degrees are especially dominant and can shape an entire birth chart interpretation more than any other single aspect.

 What is the difference between a trine and a sextile?